Find short-term health insurance in Alabama.

 - You’ve lost coverage from an employer and can’t afford COBRA or an ACA-compliant plan in the marketplace to bridge the gap until you’re employed again at a job that will provide health benefits.
 The Alabama Department of Insurance notes that short-term plans are a potential temporary solution in this situation, but they caution that the plans are not the same sort of coverage that’s provided through HealthCare.gov.

-- Because Alabama is one of the dwindling minority of states where Medicaid still has not been expanded under the ACA, most adults people with income below the poverty level are not eligible for financial assistance with their health insurance in Alabama.
-People in the resulting coverage gap might be able to afford a short-term health plan, even if a full price (non-subsidized) an ACA-compliant plan would be far too costly.
+- Because Alabama is one of the dwindling minority of states where Medicaid still has not been expanded under the ACA, most adults with income below the poverty level are not eligible for financial assistance with their health insurance in Alabama.
+People in the resulting coverage gap might be able to afford a short-term health plan, even if a full-price (non-subsidized) ACA-compliant plan would be far too costly.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.